 A tripod will hold your camera in place while you shoot a 1-second, 6-second, or even 30-second exposure.
 Make sure you invest in a sturdy model; while there are plenty of cheap options out there, most of them will struggle to handle your setup, especially in wind.

 If you’re the type of photographer who walks long distances or travels frequently, I’d recommend a carbon fiber tripod, which combines sturdiness with portability.
 Otherwise, an aluminum model is fine (they tend to be on the cheaper side, but they’re also a lot heavier).
 Whatever you do, however, do not buy plastic.
 It’s just too flimsy.

-Wrong.
-Even with a sturdy base, pressing the shutter button can cause camera shake, which will create blurry photos (assuming you’re shooting at a slow shutter speed, of course).
+Even once your camera is mounted on a tripod, pressing the shutter button can cause camera shake, which will create blurry photos.

 That’s where a remote shutter release can help.
 It’s a little handheld device that’ll let you trigger your shutter from a distance.
 And this, in turn, will prevent any extra camera vibrations.